-The Turkish government said Thursday that it will not allow a U.S.-led coalition to use its air bases to launch attacks on Islamic State militants in Iraq.
+Turkey will let a U.S.-led coalition use its bases to battle IS militants in Syria and Iraq.

 At least 21 people have been killed and many others wounded after tribal clashes broke out in the western region of Libya's capital city, Tripoli.

 Turkey closed the border with Syria on Sunday leaving thousands of people who had fled Kobani stranded in a minefield in no-man’s-land on the border.

 Tunisia’s Prime Minister Mehdi Jomaa has announced that his country has arrested some 1,500 militants as part of efforts to secure its transition to democracy.

 Security forces in Turkey continue to clash with protesters who are voicing their anger over the Turkish government's inaction in Kobani.

 Nabeel Rajab, a prominent rights activist in Bahrain, faces trial over tweets that the Bahraini government sees as insulting.

 Amid fresh US-led airstrikes, Kurdish forces look to be holding out in the strategic Syrian town for now.